 - Extended by writing custom rules and decorators.

-- Multifile validation.
-No need to bundle your file before validation.
+- Multi-file validation.
+No need to bundle your files before validation.

 - Support for remote

 - Configurable severity levels for each rule.
-You can tailor your experience with @redocly/openapi-cli as you wish.
+Tailor your experience with Redocly OpenAPI CLI to suit your needs.

 - Lightning-fast validation.
-Check 1 Mb file in less than one second.
+Check a 1 MB file in less than one second.

 - Human-readable error messages.
 Now with stacktraces and codeframes.